microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.ensureemptyfolder.md

 ## FileSystem.ensureEmptyFolder() method

 Deletes the content of a folder, but not the folder itself.
 Also ensures the folder exists.
-Behind the scenes it uses `fs-extra.emptyDirSync()`<!-- -->.
+Behind the scenes it uses `fs-extra.emptyDirSync()`.

 <b>Signature:</b>